 - Published: April 8, 2017

-Ribbon Mic and Phantom Power Problem Defined
+Ribbon Mic and a Phantom Power Problem Defined

 Lots of multi-channel audio interfaces and small mixing consoles have grouped phantom power switches.
 Or even just one switch for all the channels.
 On the other hand, using ribbon microphones in combination with other microphone types is a normal working situation.
 If a setup includes condenser microphones then powering up a group is a must.
 So, if you have a single +48V switch, this old question pops-up.

-In Most Cases +48V is Safe
+In Most Cases +48V Power is Safe for Ribbons

 Good thing first.
 In most cases phantom power is not harmful at all.
 The preamp circuitry feeds the current via two signal wires of a microphone cable.
 On the other side, these signal wires are connected to the secondary winding of a ribbon mic output transformer.
 Transformers do not pass the direct current.
 As a result, transformer blocks the phantom power (which is DC) from reaching the ribbon.